 Meet the Shoprite beggar with a difference

-Dare I say, he is an embodiment of hard work and self-reliance.
-Being disabled should not confer you to a permanent chair of begging.
-Neither should limitations and obstacles totally stop you from being all that you can be.
+Dare I say, he is an embodiment of hard work and self-reliance, he portrays the fact that being a disabled should not confer you to a permanent chair of begging.
+Neither should limitations and obstacles stop you from being all that you can be.